andy-page-developer/Blogger-Compact-Dashboard/README.md

 This will provide a much cleaner and compact version of the Blogger Dashboard for users who actually use a computer and a large monitor.

+Currently displays 6 more articles per page on a standard 1920 X 1440 Monitor

 **Version History**

 Version 0.3